 Entry into France is allowed for: Entry is unrestricted for citizens and permanent residents of Germany

 Requirements for reentering:

 The government of France has imposed these measures to reduce the spread of COVID-19:

-When departing from Paris, you have various train station options to start your trip from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When arriving in Heidelberg, you can end your trip in train stations like Heidelberg Hbf, Heidelberg-Pfaffengrund/Wieblingen and Heidelberg-Altstadt.
+Some of the Paris train stations to Heidelberg you can start your journey from include Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. Similarly, some of the arrival train stations in Heidelberg include Heidelberg Hbf, Heidelberg-Pfaffengrund/Wieblingen and Heidelberg-Altstadt.

 Here are some other resources that might have the information you need